-The toilet (Figure 12-9) operates with water from either the fresh water tank with the water pump "on" or the city water supply.
+All units are furnished with a mid-toilet (Figure 12-8) and some units are furnished with a mid-toilet and rear macerator toilet (Figure 12-9).
+Both toilets operate with water from either the fresh water tank with the water pump "on" or the city water supply.
+Before using the mid-toilet or the macerator toilet, add water to the bottom of the tank.
+Refer to owner manuals for operating instructions and refer to "BLACK WATER TANK" instructions located within this book.
+Before using the toilet, add water to the bottom of the tank.
+Refer to the "BLACK WATER TANK" instructions located within this book.
 Before using the toilet, add water to the bottom of the tank.
 Refer to the "BLACK WATER TANK" instructions.